Thinking and memory changes

 • What things do I need to think about to plan ahead?

-• Notes of the changes you’ve noticed
+• Notes of the changes you’ve noticed.

-• A list of your current medications
+• A list of your current medications.

-• Your questions
+• Your questions.

-• Someone who knows you well, if possible
+• Someone who knows you well, if possible.

-Moving forwards: How can I live well with thinking and memory changes?
+How can I live well with thinking and memory changes?

 Even if you’ve already started experiencing thinking and memory changes, there are things you can do to help manage symptoms.

+Being physically active is important for people with Parkinson’s.
 It’s especially important for managing thinking and memory symptoms.

 Regular, moderate to vigorous physical activity may help improve your cognitive ability and help your brain to work more efficiently.
 It can also reduce the risk of anxiety and depression.

-Physical benefits of being active include better muscle and bone strength, better balance and a reduced risk of falls.
-It can also reduce the risk of developing other health problems such as heart disease and stroke.
-These can affect thinking and memory, so reducing the risk of these is important.
+Being active can also reduce the risk of developing other health problems such as heart disease and stroke.
+These can affect thinking and memory, so reducing your risk of having one or more of them is important.

 Physical activity can include everyday things you may already be doing like walking, gardening, and climbing the stairs.
 You should try to find activities that you enjoy to raise your heart rate and also some activities that focus on flexibility, balance, strength, and multitasking.

+Ideally you should aim for 2 and a half hours of physical activity a week.
+This is around half an hour, 5 days a week.
 Scheduling activity each day at a specific time can create a habit, and make it easier to maintain.
 It can also be helpful and enjoyable to exercise with other people.

 The most important thing is choosing something that you find enjoyable and achievable.